Travelling Pets

 Management of parasites is an important consideration for all responsible pet owners.
 Pets can now enjoy largely free movement within Europe, which means that they can accompany owners on holiday and animals can be bought and adopted from abroad.

 If you do travel with your pet outside the UK then you could be exposing your pet and yourself to some parasites that we don't currently have in the UK.
-In particular Echinococcus multilocularis is found across much of Central Europe.
+In particular, Echinococcus multilocularis and Brucella canis is found across much of Central Europe.
 Ticks, mosquitoes and sandflies are also a problem across many parts of the continent, especially because of the infections and diseases that they can transmit.

 If you are going to travel with your pet then you need to consider a number of points: